Music of Nigeria: Chart positions

 In 2012, D'banj's "Oliver Twist" reached number 9 on the UK Singles Chart and number 2 on the UK R&B Chart.
 It was the first Nigerian Afrobeats song to achieve this.

+In April 2012, P-Square remixed their 2009 hit single 'E No Easy' with Matt Houston, and it became the first Nigerian afrobeats song to reach top 5 on SNEP - French Official chart and top 10 on Ultratop- Belgium official, spending 29 weeks and 16 weeks respectively.
+The song was the First Afrobeats Summer hit in France, which in turn boosted afrobeats visibility in the francophone countries in Europe.

 Wizkid's "Essence", featuring Tems, entered the top ten of the US Billboard 100 as a remix with Justin Bieber.

 Sold-out arenas

 Nigerian pop musicians such as Wizkid, Davido and Burna Boy have sold out the O2 Arena in London and the Accor Arena in Paris respectively.

 Women in music

-In the Nigerian music industry the female artists stand out and are widely recognized for their talents and achievements.
-Over the years, most Nigerian female artists stuck to the contemporary African music, but in the 21st century several female artists began to diversify into other genres including Rap, Hip-hop and Afrobeat.
+In the Nigerian music industry female artists stand out and are widely recognized for their talents and achievements.
+Over the years, most Nigerian female artists stuck to contemporary African music, but in the 21st century, several female artists began to diversify into other genres including rap, hip-hop and Afrobeat.
 Notable female Nigerian rappers include Weird Mc, Sasha P, Mo'Cheddah and Eva Alordiah.
-While in terms of Afrobeats there are so many female artists but only a few have been constant over the years like Aṣa Omawumi Megbele, Yinka Davies, Goldie, Seyi Shay, Niniola, Tiwa Savage, Teni, Yemi Alade and Simi.
+While there are many female Afrobeats artists, only a few have been constant over the years like Aṣa Omawumi Megbele, Seyi Shay, Niniola, Tiwa Savage, Teni, Yemi Alade and Simi.

+The 2020s saw a surge in the presence of women in Nigerian music with artistes like Tems and Ayra Starr gaining international accolades and recognition.